PhilippLgh/remote/README.md

 Electron is a multi-process framework with one main process and multiple renderer processes.

 Electron's built-in `remote` module allows to share objects between multiple processes similar to Java's RMI:
-> The remote module provides a simple way to do inter-process communication (IPC) between the renderer process (web page) and the main process.
+>The remote module provides a simple way to do inter-process communication (IPC) between the renderer process (web page) and the main process.

 It allows to interact with objects that are only available on the main process from renderer processes in a very natural way.
 All the details about IPC are abstracted and handled by the module.

-In this example, the process accessing BrowserWindow is actually creating an object instance on a different process and only has access to a Proxy instance:
+In this example, the process accessing BrowserWindow is actually creating an object instance on a different process and only has access to a proxy instance:
 ```javascript
 const { BrowserWindow } = require('electron').remote
 let win = new BrowserWindow({ width: 800, height: 600 })